 Born 1977 Gadigal Land/Sydney, Australia

-Wyman is a palawa woman, with paternal descendants from the pairrebeener people of tebrakunna, and poredareme.
+Jemima Wyman is a Palawa woman, with Paternal descendants from the Pairrebeener people of Tebrakunna and Poredareme.
 She has maternal descendants from England.
-Wyman’s practice focuses on patterns and masking to investigate visual resistance: specifically camouflage as a formal, social, and political strategy in negotiating identity.
+Wyman’s practice focuses on patterns and masking to investigate visual resistance: specifically camouflage as a formal, social and political strategy in negotiating identity.

 Through her hand-cut photograph collages, she preserves universal acts of protest and confrontation, exploring themes of upheaval, uncertainty, and distress.
 These events are extensively documented by Wyman’s artwork titles that caption collective histories of global demonstration.